inference-labs-inc/dsperse/README.md

 ```

 What happens:
-- Slices are written to models/net/slices/segment_<i>/segment_<i>.onnx
+- Slices are written to models/net/slices/slice_<i>/payload/slice_<i>.onnx
-- A slices metadata.json is created at models/net/slices/metadata.json
+- A model-level metadata.json is created at models/net/slices/metadata.json

 ### Metadata Files Behavior